kadaster-labs/sensrnet-home/docs/Deployment.md

 These containers are designed to be run on [Kubernetes](https://kubernetes.io/), an open source, container orchestration platform.
 Kubernetes can be deployed in your own datacenter or can be purchased at one of the cloud providers.

 As of February 2021 the SensRNet components can be installed with [Helm](https://helm.sh/), the Kubernetes package manager.
 This is also the basis of the VNG/CommonGround [Haven](https://haven.commonground.nl/) initiative, which standardizes the cloud-agnostic infrastructure.
+The SensRNet components can be found in the [Common Ground Componentencatalogus](https://componentencatalogus.commonground.nl/componenten?query=sensr).

 The Helm charts for SensRNet can be found in a separate repository: [kadaster-labs/sensrner-helm-charts](https://github.com/kadaster-labs/sensrnet-helm-charts) including installation instructions.